-As stated within Section 1.2, the primary indicators for CCR (coal ash) leachate effects in groundwater are boron and sulfate.
+As stated within Section 1.2, the primary indicators for CCR leachate impacts to groundwater are boron and sulfate.
 In addition to these two constituents, chloride is also used as a primary indicator for this ASD.
 Other potential indicators that have been evaluated include potassium, sodium, fluoride, molybdenum, and bromide.

-As identified in Section 1.1, SSLs of beryllium, cobalt, lithium, and radium 226/228 have been reported in groundwater samples above the GWPS from monitoring well MW-1603 in March and June 2020.
-The water quality signatures for well MW-1603 are discussed within Section 4.3 and compared to the water quality of the BSFAP.
+As identified in Section 1.1, SSLs of beryllium, cobalt, and lithium have been reported in groundwater samples above the GWPS from monitoring well MW-1603 in October 2020.
+The water quality signatures for well MW-1603 are discussed in Section 4.3 and compared to the water quality of the BSFAP.